akamming/Domoticz_Thermostate_Plugin/README.md

 9. Easy switching between modulating thermostat or weather dependent mode

 ## Prerequisites
-1. A wemos D1 with domoticz opentherm handler firmware (https://github.com/akamming/esp_domoticz_opentherm_handler) with MQTT enabled
+1. A wemos D1 with domoticz opentherm handler latest firmware installed (https://github.com/akamming/esp_domoticz_opentherm_handler) with MQTT enabled
 2. Connected to an opentherm adapter (like http://ihormelnyk.com/opentherm_adapter)
 3. which is connected to an opentherm compatible Boiler
 4. A working domoticz installation with MQTT autodiscovery enabled (so it disovers the Wemos D1 with the openthermhandler firmware)